John Thorn: Why I'm a SABR member

 By John Thorn

-I joined SABR thirty years ago, in part to cover that year’s convention in Toronto, on assignment for The Sporting News.
+I joined SABR in 1981, in part to cover that year’s convention in Toronto, on assignment for The Sporting News.
 Cliff Kachline — at that time the historian of the Baseball Hall of Fame, later SABR’s first executive director, and posthumously, not long ago, a recipient of the society’s Henry Chadwick Award — urged me to join.
 With my interests in baseball’s history and statistics, he assured me, I would feel instantly at home and would wonder why I had waited so long to join.

 At the convention’s opening reception, the first two individuals I met were Pete Palmer and Bob Carroll.
 I went on to create many books with each, and in some cases both of them, and they became lifelong friends.